 The 14-story Begich Towers is home to the 214 people of Whittier, AK.
-It was originally an army barracks, but the tower grew to include a police station, a post office, store, church, video rental shop, playground, and health center.
+It was originally an army barracks, but the tower grew to include a police station, a post office, store, church, video rental shop, playground, bed and breakfast, and health center.
 It's a cozy nook if there ever was one.

 In Colma's two square miles, there are 17 cemeteries.
 The San Mateo County necropolis has been dubbed the "City of Souls" because it hosts an estimated two million dead people and only 1,200 live ones.
-Back in the days of William Randolph Hearts and Wyatt Earp—who are actually buried there—they transported dead bodies in San Francisco to Colma to make room.
+Back in the days of William Randolph Hearst and Wyatt Earp—who are actually buried there—they transported bodies from San Francisco to Colma to make room.